 The AB12 Online Resources Guide is a practical interactive guide for emerging adults, social workers, foster parents, service providers, and other stakeholders.
 It provides resources and links to assist youth and young adults in the areas of education/vocational training, health, housing, nutrition, and the law.
 Please note that because websites and links may be updated, changed, or disabled by the entity that created them, you should check periodically to make sure they are still active.

-ICWA: American Indian Enhancement Project Implementation Toolkit
+ICWA: The Native American Enhancement Toolkit (NAE)

 Implementation Toolkits provide in one central location for information, documents, and materials about how to execute a new practice, program, or intervention.
 This section provides basic information on Implementation Toolkits and materials and guidance on how to use them effectively.
 If you are beginning a new intervention or program, these materials will assist in structuring your work so that you systematically define the intervention, communicate about it, and evaluate it.
 You can use the templates to create your own Implementation Toolkit.